americanexpress/iguazu-rest/README.md

 ### Method Opts

 Some REST APIs support bulk updates as opposed to individual resource updates.
 There are many thoughts on this matter but they generally suggest using a POST or a PUT for this type of CRUD action.
 For iguazu-rest, we take the opinion that by default, updating a collection should be a POST but provide the option to override the method.
-However, other CRUD actions' methods cannot be overriden (e.g. `loadCollection`).

 ```jsx
 // Articles.jsx